PEPR Consortium

 pepr consortium

 The Pediatric Patient Reported Outcomes in Chronic Diseases (PEPR) Consortium, funded by the National Institutes of Health (NIH) and administered by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), is dedicated to the clinical evaluation of pediatric patient-reported outcomes (PROs) among children with chronic diseases.
 This work capitalizes on recent advances in the science of pediatric PROs.
+The Consortium’s efforts are crucial for developing reliable, validated clinical tools that can improve the assessment of outcomes in clinical trials and personalize ongoing care for children with chronic diseases.
+Such advancements are essential for argumentative research essays that explore the impact of chronic diseases on pediatric populations and the effectiveness of various treatment approaches.

 The Consortium, formed in 2015, consists of four Centers of Excellence: The Children's Hospital of Philadelphia, Northwestern University, Medical College of Wisconsin and Duke University.